 If you are in the process of registering and the tickets run out there will be a message at the top of the final summary page telling you this has happened.

 Like a queue for anything there will come a point at which there's nobody left waiting to be served!
 Your bank (the bricks and mortar one!) or local Post Office will typically have a queuing system set up, but there might be nobody in it.
 If that's the case online then you'll simply never see the queue, you'll go straight to the entry page.
 If a load of people suddenly turn up then the queue may kick back in again if the numbers continue to increase past the quantity that can be processed at any one time.

 What if I placed the order but didn't pay?

 Unpaid orders are held for a time and then cleared from the system.
-The length of time they are held is normally four days but for sell-out events they will often be cleared the same day.
-This is deliberate - it stops people holding onto places they then intend to pass on to others.
+The length of time they are held is a maximum of four days but if the event sells out then any unpaid orders are automatically cleared down and cannot be paid for.

 Can I leave the queue?

 Sure, of course you can!
 But you'll be at the back of the queue when you start the process again...